sercankulcu/sercankulcu.github.io/_teaching/data-structures.md

 Chapter 4: Lists
 ---

-In this chapter, we will cover the arrays, linked lists, stacks, queues, and hash tables.
+In this chapter, we will cover the lists and array lists.
 We will discuss the implementation and operation of each of these data structures, as well as their relative strengths and weaknesses.

 * List
 * Array Lists